Peiran Xiao

 Grads at BU, BC, and Brown are organizing a joint theory workshop!

-What is the optimal rating to incentivize effort?
+What is the optimal rating scheme to incentivize effort?

-I study the optimal design of performance or product ratings to motivate agents’ performance or investment in product quality.
-The principal designs a rating that maps their quality (performance) to possibly stochastic scores.
-Agents have private information about their abilities (costs of effort/quality) and choose their quality.
-The market observes the scores and offers a wage equal to the agent’s expected quality [resp. ability].
+I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
+The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
+The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
+The market observes the score and offers a wage equal to the agent’s expected quality.
+For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

 “If everyone stands on tiptoe, no one sees better.”

-Consumers of positional goods care about their relative positions in the consumption of the goods, so allocating an item to one buyer has externalities on others.
+I study the optimal allocation of positional goods with externalities and one-sided transfers.
+Because consumers care about their relative positions in consumption, allocating an item to one buyer has externalities on others.
 Using a mechanism design approach, I characterize the externalities by a feasibility condition.
-Under Myerson’s regularity, the revenue-maximizing mechanism excludes some low types and fully separates the rest.
+I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyer’s type distribution satisfies Myerson's regularity.
 The seller can guarantee at least half the maximal revenue by offering one level of positional goods, and the approximation can be arbitrarily close if the buyer’s type distribution is sufficiently concave.
-Moreover, total pooling (full separation) and no exclusion maximize the consumer surplus if the distribution has an increasing (decreasing) failure rate.
-Applications include educational arms races, priority services, and luxury goods.
+Moreover, if the distribution has an increasing (decreasing) failure rate, total pooling (full separation) without exclusion maximizes the consumer surplus, and the consumer surplus is decreasing (increasing) in the number of positional good levels.
+Applications include education, priority services, luxury goods, and organizational design.

-We study the optimal design of a two-player tournament in which one player has discretion over hiring the other.
-The manager hires an agent of a certain ability and competes with him in a Lazer-Rosen-style tournament.
-In the tournament, both players produce at heterogeneous marginal costs (abilities), and the one with higher output wins a fraction of the total output.
+We study the optimal design of a two-player tournament in which one player (the manager) has discretion over hiring the other.
+The manager determines the new hire’s ability and competes with him in a Lazer-Rosen-style tournament, in which the one with higher output wins a fraction of the total output.
 The principal determines the payout ratio and the head start (or handicap) to the manager—an advantage (or disadvantage) when comparing output.
-We find the optimal contract offers just enough head start to induce the manager to hire the best candidate.
-However, in a two-period model where the first-period winner is retained for the future, the principal with succession concerns may allow hiring sabotage to prevail in equilibrium but will ensure the new hire has a higher ability than the manager.
+We find the head start has three effects on the output: (i) encouragement effect on the manager, (ii) discouragement effect on the new hire, and (iii) hiring effect through the increased ability of the new hire.
+The hiring effect dominates the discouragement effect until the best candidate is hired; once the best is hired, any further head start leads the discouragement effect to dominate the encouragement effect.
+Therefore, the optimal contract offers just enough head start to induce the manager to hire the best candidate.
+However, in a two-period model where the first-period winner is retained for the future, the optimal contract will allow the manager to hire a candidate who is not the best but still better than the manager.